gtap-dev/php/README.md

 Style rules for operators are grouped by arity (the number of operands they take).

-When space is permitted around an operator, multiple spaces MAY be used for readability purposes.
+When space is permitted around an operator, multiple spaces may be used for readability purposes.

 All operators not described here are left undefined.

 ### 6.1.
 Unary operators

-The increment/decrement operators MUST NOT have any space between the operator and operand.
+The increment/decrement operators must not have any space between the operator and operand.
 ~~~php
 $i++;
 ++$j;
 ~~~

-Type casting operators MUST NOT have any space within the parentheses:
+Type casting operators must not have any space within the parentheses:
 ~~~php
 $intValue = (int) $input;
 ~~~